 Recipe: Kitchen Konfidence

 Superfood Gluten Free Quinoa Bread

-This is a bread that packs a fierce nutritional punch like no other – Quinoa and chia seeds together are a super way to get your protein if you’re not a meat eater, but even if you are I assure you that you’ll absolutely love the way you feel after you eat this bread!
-The texture may take a little getting used to if you usually eat commercial white breads, but the way you’ll feel once you adjust will definitely be worth it.
+This is a bread that packs a fierce nutritional punch like no other – Quinoa and chia seeds together are a super way to get your protein if you’re not a meat eater, but even if you are I assure you that you’ll love the way you feel after you eat this bread!
+The texture may take a little getting used to if you usually eat commercial white bread, but the way you’ll feel once you adjust will be worth it.

 Recipe: Naturally Sassy